sisrfeng/coc-wiki/Debug-coc.nvim.md

 ``` js
 const logger = require('./util/logger')('workspace')
 ```
-You can use logger to debug any variable, like:
+You can use the logger to debug any variable, like:
 ``` js
 logger.debug('variable:', variable)
 ```